Home » Blog » Bank Phone Call Scam: Red Flags & What Real Banks Never Do

 • Do not move money because a caller tells you to.

-• Do not share one-time passcodes or full security details.
+• Do not share one-time passcodes, PINs or full passwords.

-• Hang up and contact your bank using a trusted route.
+• If money has already moved, contact your bank immediately using a trusted route.

 Common warning signs

-Bank impersonation scams often use urgency, authority and fear to push you into acting quickly.
+Bank impersonation scams often use fear, urgency and authority to make you act before checking.

 They say your money is at risk

-The caller may claim your account has been hacked and you need to move money quickly.
+The caller may claim there is fraud on your account and that you must act immediately to protect your money.

 What to do

-What a real bank will not ask you to do
+What your bank should not ask you to do

 Move money to a safe account